phyletica/lab-protocols/pcr-kapa.md

 8. Using a **different aerosol pipette tip** for each DNA sample, pipette **1 &micro;L** of each DNA sample into labeled PCR tube strips.

+9. Place lids on PCR tube strips, flick tubes to mix, microcentrifuge briefly to collect solution in bottom of tube and return to ice block.

-9. Start protocol on thermocycler, wait for block temperature to pass **70&deg;C**, then move the PCR tube strips onto the thermocycler block and close and tighten lid.
+10. Start protocol on thermocycler, wait for block temperature to pass **70&deg;C**, then move the PCR tube strips onto the thermocycler block and close and tighten lid.

-10. Label a 96 well plate and lid with the date, project name, and locus name and leave next to thermocylcer.
+11. Label a 96 well plate and lid with the date, project name, and locus name and leave next to thermocylcer.

-11. When thermocylcer protocol is complete place PCR tube strips onto labelled 96 well plate and move to 4&deg;C refrigerator.
+12. When thermocylcer protocol is complete place PCR tube strips onto labelled 96 well plate and move to 4&deg;C refrigerator.